USM NAMING AND RECOGNITION GUIDELINES

 Significant gifts benefiting The University of Southern Mississippi will provide opportunities for donors to designate the name of a University program, facility (or building), unit, professorship, scholarship or other item in honor of the donor or donor’s designee.

 Listed amounts are minimum guidelines for named gifts to The University of Southern Mississippi.
-Gift amounts must be approved by the Vice President for University Advancement and the appropriate Vice President and/or Dean/Director prior to discussion with any donor.
+Gift amounts must be approved by the Vice President for External Affairs and the appropriate Vice President and/or Dean/Director prior to discussion with any donor.

 In special cases where contributions for a named gift are less than the suggested minimum or where the minimum amount is to be paid in multiple payments, some of which are to be made subsequent to acceptance of the gift, the President of the University may recommend and the Institutions of Higher Learning Board of Trustees may accept such gifts as exceptions to the minimum guidelines, upon such conditions, if any, as the President of the University may deem appropriate.

-Opportunities for naming facilities and programs shall be forwarded to the Vice President for University Advancement for review.
+Opportunities for naming facilities and programs shall be forwarded to the Vice President for External Affairs for review.
 The opportunities for naming will then be sent to the President of the University for final approval.
 This procedure is not required for scholarships, professorships, lectureships, research awards, etc., as long as the recommended minimums have been met as outlined in this policy.

-Naming opportunities involving buildings must be approved by the President of the University and the Institutions of Higher Learning Board of Trustees based upon the recommendations of the Vice President for University Advancement and the Provost or other appropriate Vice President and/or Dean/Director.
+Naming opportunities involving buildings must be approved by the President of the University and the Institutions of Higher Learning Board of Trustees based upon the recommendations of the Vice President for External Affairs and the Provost or other appropriate Vice President and/or Dean/Director.